buddh4/lyvely/packages/docs/docs/dev/ui/menus.md

 **Registering Menu Entry with a Condition:**

 You can add a condition to your menu entry, which determines whether the menu entry will be rendered or not.
-In most cases, you want your condition to be reactive, so you wrap the menu entry in a function:
+In most cases, you want your condition to be reactive, so we wrap the menu entry in a function:

 ```typescript
 export default () => {